mark-hingston/opencode-workflows/README.md

 - **Hybrid Execution**: Mix shell commands, API calls, and LLM prompts
 - **Human-in-the-Loop**: Suspend workflows for human approval
 - **Parallel Execution**: Run independent steps concurrently
+- **Live Progress & Resilience**: Progress streams to the initiating chat session, and active workflows auto-suspend on chat interruption so you can resume later

 ## Installation